pheelwell/Gaia/🌐Worldbuilding/Nether Plane/Gods/Zarinesh.md

 In addition to serving as places of worship, the temples of Zarinesh also function as centers for learning and advancement.
 They house extensive libraries filled with scrolls, books, and digital archives containing vast amounts of knowledge across various disciplines.
 Workshops outfitted with state-of-the-art equipment provide spaces for hands-on experimentation and collaboration among followers.

 As Zarinesh embodies the combination of organic and synthetic elements, the image should depict their ethereal beauty and fluid form.

-Prompt: concept fantasy art of a clean organic-synthetic alien deity with a missing left hand, surrounded by intricate machinery and bioluminescent plants, in a temple filled with advanced technology and living vines in the style of dungeons and dragons concept art.